Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Sales Intelligence and Engagement Platforms

-While not exclusively ABM tools, these platforms provide the foundational account and contact data that sales teams need.
-They help identify key decision-makers and execute personalized outreach at scale.
+While not exclusively ABM tools, these platforms provide the foundational account and contact data that sales teams need to execute ABM plays.
+They help identify key decision-makers, map buying committees, and execute personalized outreach at scale.
+In a mature ABM stack, they function as the execution layer that acts on priorities set by the core ABM platform.

 Comparison of Top ABM Software Platforms